Education/Child and Youth Care

 After completing the certificate program you can continue your education and take advanced courses in more specialized areas.
-Some of the diploma courses may be taken in the evening (except practicum) giving students the option of working in the daytime.
+The diploma courses are offered in the evening (except practicum) giving students the option of working in the daytime.
 Two program options are available for diploma students.
 The two programs share a common set of core courses and each requires a different set of specialty courses.
-Completion of the core courses, and one set of specialty courses leads to registration as a special needs or infancy (under-three) supervisor.
+Completion of the core courses (3), and one set of specialty courses (3) leads to registration as a special needs or infancy (under-three) supervisor.
 Check the timetable or contact the program coordinator for information about the current offerings.
 Accepted students may begin in September each year.

 Students who do not meet these requirements might consider the Child and

 Applications are accepted for entrance to the Fall semester only.
 For application deadlines, see Specific intake application

 1. Submit the application fee along with your UFV application for admission form to the Office of the Registrar (OReg).
 You can apply online or download an application form at ufv.ca/admissions/admissions/apply.
 Application forms are also available from any OReg or Student Services office.

 Additional documents required for a complete application:

 • Copy of the ECE certificate and a provincial licence to practise (UFV ECE graduates exempt).

 • Official transcripts if from another institution, showing completion of ECE certificate.
 To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.

 2. After your application is received you will be contacted regarding any orientations or interviews which may be required.

 Basis for admission decision